srscalzo/shadow-db/README.md

                      print the report
 ```

-Both databases are ephemeral — created fresh in Docker and torn down automatically when the diff completes.
+Both shadow databases are created fresh on your MySQL instance and dropped automatically when the diff completes.
+The MySQL user must have `CREATE DATABASE` and `DROP DATABASE` privileges.